jawhitti/Cardiac/README.md

 ### The CARDIASM language

 The CARDIASM language is built around the opcodes defined in the [manual](https://www.cs.drexel.edu/~bls96/museum/CARDIAC_manual.pdf).
-However I did not want developers to worry about memory addresses so the language also allows DEF statements to define constants and variables.For instance, a very simple cardiac program to add 1+1 and output the result is shown below: This program defines a and b as 1 then loads a into the Accumulator register and adds b.
+However I did not want developers to worry about memory addresses so the language adds a few familiar features (defining constants, variables and labels) to make it easier to write code for the platform.

+For instance, a very simple cardiac program to add 1+1 and output the result is shown below: This program defines a and b as 1 then loads a into the Accumulator register and adds b.
 The result is stored into "result" and result is then output.
 The final instruction (HRS 0) is a Halt-Reset which just ends the program.